Skip to content

 The story of the Opera House is a drama that for more than 15 years grabbed national headlines and pitted the artistic vision of the architect Jørn Utzon against the politics and budgets of the New South Wales Government and the limits of architecture and construction.

-Utzon made a building well ahead of its time, far ahead of available technology, and he persevered through extraordinary malicious criticism to a building that changed the image of an entire country.
-It is the first time in our lifetime that such an epic piece of architecture gained such universal presence.
+Utzon made a building well ahead of its time, far ahead of available technology, and he persevered through extraordinary malicious publicity and negative criticism to build a building that changed the image of an entire country.
+It is the first time in our lifetime that an epic piece of architecture gained such universal presence.

 Utzon and two other men scrutinising a model of the Opera House.